I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxgiddi/ns-dxgiddi-dxgi1_2_ddi_base_functions.md

 ## Members

 `pfnBlt`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff538252">BltDXGI</a> function.

 `pfnBlt1`

 A pointer to the driver's  <a href="https://msdn.microsoft.com/library/windows/hardware/hh406235">Blt1DXGI</a> function.

+`pfnCheckMultiplaneOverlaySupport`

 `pfnGetGammaCaps`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff566790">GetGammaCapsDXGI</a> function.

+`pfnGetMultiplaneOverlayCaps`

+`pfnGetMultiplaneOverlayFilterRange`

 `pfnOfferResources`

 A pointer to the driver's <a href="..\d3dumddi\ns-d3dumddi-_d3dddiarg_offerresources.md">pfnOfferResources</a> function.

 `pfnPresent`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff569179">PresentDXGI</a> function.

+`pfnPresentMultiplaneOverlay`

 `pfnQueryResourceResidency`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff569224">QueryResourceResidencyDXGI</a> function.

 `pfnReclaimResources`

 A pointer to the driver's <a href="https://msdn.microsoft.com/AF3DCD16-9F8C-442A-A9A5-9EA2BD1C3B84">pfnReclaimResources</a> function.

 `pfnResolveSharedResource`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff569488">ResolveSharedResourceDXGI</a> function.

 `pfnRotateResourceIdentities`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff569514">RotateResourceIdentitiesDXGI</a> function.

 `pfnSetDisplayMode`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff569536">SetDisplayModeDXGI</a> function.

 `pfnSetResourcePriority`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff569657">SetResourcePriorityDXGI</a> function.

 ## Requirements